caseyocampo/blog-eleventy-tailwind/src/pages/contact.md

 - Constructive feedback
 - Questions and/or comments

-Note: when I started this website I added a contact form on this page for these types of inquiries.
+**Note**: when I started this website I added a contact form on this page for these types of inquiries.
 Since then, I’ve gotten enough spam (even with the reCAPTCHA tool on) to steer me away from keeping a contact form on here.

 So, I’m directing all queries to my LinkedIn account.

 ## How to Get in Touch

 Find me on <a href="https://www.linkedin.com/in/caseyocampo/" target="_blank">LinkedIn {% newtab %}</a>.
 You can connect and send me a message there.
-I’ll do my best to get back to you as soon as practical.
+I’ll do my best to get back to you ( ... if you don't sound like spam).